 Carpal tunnel syndrome may be caused or exacerbated by repetitive work activities such as typing or assembly line work.
-Even if the injury is due to a pre-existing condition, it is covered by Workers’ Compensation if it was aggravated by your work activities.
+Even if the injury is due to a pre-existing condition, it is covered by workers’ compensation if it was aggravated by your work activities.

-Doctors often treat the carpal tunnel syndrome conservatively.
-Initial treatment usually involves use of anti-inflammatory drugs and resting the affected hand and wrist.
+Doctors often treat carpal tunnel syndrome conservatively.
+Initial treatment usually involves the use of anti-inflammatory drugs and resting the affected hand and wrist.
 If the condition does not improve, doctors may recommend surgery to remove pressure on the median nerve.

-If you suffer from work-related carpal tunnel syndrome, employers and Workers’ Compensation insurance carriers may use a variety of tactics to avoid paying the benefits you deserve.
+If you suffer from work-related carpal tunnel syndrome, employers, and workers’ compensation insurance carriers may use a variety of tactics to avoid paying the benefits you deserve.
 For example, an employer may claim:

 It often takes a lawyer’s help to receive the benefits you deserve.
 It is important to speak with an attorney as soon as you learn of your work injury.